How to Leverage Hubspot for Account-based Marketing

 As a long-time Hubspot user, I used to be frustrated about how clunky this platform is for Account-based Marketing (ABM).
 They have made some great strides in this area.
-I was going to write a spot about this but then realized that my partners at Smarketers had already written an excellent post on how to leverage Hubspot for Account-based Marketing.
+My partners at Smarketers had already written an excellent post on how to leverage Hubspot for Account-based Marketing.

 You can read the original post here.
 Thank you to Enoch Pakanati, Smarketers, CEO and founder for letting me post this.

 Account-based marketing, or ABM, has become the dominant strategy for customer marketing, retention, and expansion for B2B marketers.
 The 2020 State of ABM Report shows 94.2% of respondents have an active ABM program (up from 77% in 2019), with mature ABM programs now accounting for 79% of all sales opportunities (vs. inbound/outbound, etc.).

 ABM allows B2B organizations to go beyond traditional lead generation and use bespoke content to target a set of identified accounts.
 For B2B Marketing companies that use Marketing Hub Professional and Sales Hub Professional, the HubSpot platform offers specialized tools to help execute ABM programs seamlessly and generate more qualified leads.

 The COVID-19 pandemic has spurred the adoption of ABM.
 Many businesses are focused on guarding existing revenue streams, creating new revenue, and moving to secure it.
 Consequently, the 2020 State of ABM Report found that 80% of the mature ABM programs witnessed consistent or uptick in funding despite tight budgets.